-Competitive Advantage from Operations C60.0001 4 credits.
 Prerequisites: C30.0001, C22.0103 (or C22.0001 and C22.0003), and sophomore standing.
 Corequisite: C10.0002 (or C10.0001 with C10.0002).
-Designed to give students a better understanding of how firms can gain competitive advantage from their operations function.
-Typically this requires the firm to achieve, at a minimum, cost, quality, and ecological parity; responsiveness and adaptability to customer needs and desires; rapid time to market; process technology leadership; and sufficient and responsive capacity.
+This course is designed to give students a better understanding of how firms can gain competitive advantage from their operations function.
+Typically, this requires the firm to achieve (at a minimum) cost, quality, and ecological parity; responsiveness and adaptability to customer needs and desires; rapid time to market; process technology leadership; and sufficient and responsive capacity.
 A problem-solving framework is developed that enables students to undertake managerial and technical analysis that should result in the desired comparative advantage.
 Both service and manufacturing case examples are utilized.
-International Studies Program C50.0011 3 credits.
-Department of Management (page 39).

-SOCIAL IMPACT CORE

-Business and Its Publics

-C40.0001 0 credits.

-Full course description can be found under the Morse Academic Plan section (page 16).
+International Studies Program C50.0011 4 credits.
+Department of Management (page 78).
+Social Impact Core Business and Its Publics C40.0001 0 credits.
+Full course description can be found under the Morse Academic Plan section (page 25).
 Business and Its Publics: Inquiry and Discourse C40.0125 4 credits.

-Full course description can be found under the Morse Academic Plan section (page 16).
-Cohort Leadership Project C40.0009 0 credits.
+Full course description can be found under the Morse Academic Plan section (page 25).

+Cohort Leadership Project

+C40.0009 0 credits.
 Graded pass/fail.

 Required for all freshmen.

-As a member of Stern's global learning community, you have a once-in-alifetime opportunity to find your passion and develop meaningful, lifelong connections with the Stern Undergraduate College and your peers.
-The Cohort Leadership Project (CLP) is your first college experience, among many, in which you will learn more about yourself, others, and the role you play in creating dynamic relationships and strong, high-performing teams.
-Through the Cohort Leadership Project, you will - Gain a better understanding of your learning and communication styles and how these impact your experiences in the classroom and with classmates. - Develop your personal brand, while also moving from an "I"-centered perspective to the "We"-centered perspective of Stern. - Receive guidance on how to navigate the NYU community with political savvy and grace. - Understand ethical decisions you will need to make throughout your four years at Stern.
+As members of Stern's global learning community, students have a once-in-a-lifetime opportunity to find their passion and develop meaningful, lifelong connections with the Stern Undergraduate College and their peers.
+The Cohort Leadership Project (CLP) is students' first college experience, among many, in which they will learn more about themselves as individuals, others, and the role each student plays in creating dynamic relationships and strong, high-performing teams.
+Through the Cohort Leadership Project, students - Gain a better understanding of their learning and communication styles and how these impact their experiences in the classroom and with classmates. - Develop their personal brand, while also moving from an "I"-centered perspective to the "We"-centered perspective of Stern. - Receive guidance on how to navigate the NYU community with political savvy and grace.

+• Understand ethical decisions they will need to make throughout their four years at Stern.
 Organizational Communication and Its Social Context C40.0065 4 credits.

-Prerequisite: Sophomore standing.
 Students learn how organizations communicate with multiple types of audiences, focusing on the interconnections between business and society.
 The course uses the stakeholder model of the corporation to introduce the strategic implications of communication for modern organizations.
 Students focus on strategic and tactical aspects of corporate communication to study and practice the ways in which organizations communicate to their varied internal and external stakeholders.
 Assignments develop students' abilities in speaking and writing to these varied audiences, both to inform and to persuade.
-The course emphasizes bridging theoretical fundamentals, and action learning is stressed, which includes applying communication strategy to the following:
+The course emphasizes bridging theoretical fundamentals while stressing action learning, which includes applying communication strategy to:

-- oral and written business assignments
+- oral and written business assignments,

-- presentation delivery techniques
+- presentation delivery techniques,

-- visual communication analysis and practice
+- visual communication analysis and practice, and

-- team communication
+- team communication.

-Please note: Contact the Department of Management Communications at http://w4.stern.nyu.edu/mc for specific questions and/or concerns regarding this course.
+Contact the Department of Management Communications at stern.nyu.edu/managementcommunication for specific questions and/or concerns regarding this course.

 Law, Business, and Society

 C40.0006 4 credits.

 Prerequisite: Junior standing.

 Every professional businessperson must be aware of how legal systems work and affect business decisions.
-Furthermore, the interaction between law and business is multidimensional. involving international, ethical, and technological considerations.
+Furthermore, the interaction between law and business is multidimensional, involving international, ethical, and technological considerations.
 In this course, students examine how key areas of business law, including contracts, torts, and business organizations, influence the structure of business relationships.
-Students actively participate in legal studies designed to enhance business skills such as analytical thinking, written communication, oral presentation, conflict resolution, and teamwork problem solving.
+Students actively participate in legal studies designed to enhance business skills such as analytical thinking, written communication, oral presentation, conflict resolution, and teamwork problem-solving.

 Professional Responsibility and Leadership

 C40.0012 2 credits.